SAP-samples/btp-end-to-end-scenario-use-cases/topic2/system-preparation/s4hana.md

 Ideally you should have administrator role in S/4HANA (*SAP_BR_ADMINISTRATOR*).

+For the users who participate in the workshop you will need the following authorizations:
+- Developer (SAP_BR_DEVELOPER) and Development Extensibility Specialist (SAP_BR_EXTENSIBILITY_SPEC) in the development tenant
+- Project Manager (SAP_BR_PROJECTMANAGER) in the tenants with the business data (e.g. customizing/test tenant)

 ## API Overview

 As Poetry Slam Manager will use OData services of SAP S/4HANA Cloud to create and read project data, make yourself familiar with the interfaces: